evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Performance/_index.md

 ## Climate system

 There is one climate system available.
 The  climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
+This model has not [heat pump](../../../../technology/hvac/#heat-pump).
+This can increase consumption in cold weather compared to models with heat pump.

 ## Comfort